mckennapsean/scorrplot/README.md

     sudo ./install

-If it prints out "Done", then *Gyroscope* has installed correctly inside R, as the library *"gyroscope"*.
+If it prints out "Done", then the *s-CorrPlot* has installed correctly inside R, as the library *"scorr"*.